Plan where you want your money to go, or you may not realize where it went!

 - Hopefully, your income and expenses balance.
 If not, you may need to find ways to cut expenses or increase your income.
 We put the savings toward the bills first, then we saved up for the flooring.
 We were going to put the flooring on a credit card just because it was easy (and we get points) but the flooring company gave us a discount to pay cash.
 So since we already had the cash saved, we got a nice discount for not using a credit card.

 - Need something to help?
 You may need to Shape Up Your Spending.

 Remember, small steps!
-Your budget will need some tweaking as you go along.
+Your budget will need some tweaking as you go along (we tweaked every month for about 6 months).
 While you're planning your budget, don't forget to sign up for Small Steps to Healthy Habits and take the "where you are now" survey.
 It will definitely help you as you make these small changes over time.
 Take the "where you are now" survey today!